-Raised by employees and farmers receiving a fair wage
+Raised by farmers receiving a fair wage

 Our poultry is beyond organic and free-range: it is 100% pastured and organic-fed.
 We go beyond USDA Organic poultry standards, which rely on birds that are almost always raised in confinement and are fed solely grain (corn & soy).
 Our poultry roam freely, eat what they choose, and grow at their natural pace.

 Our beef and lamb are beyond pastured: they're 100% grass-fed and grass-finished resulting in significant health, welfare and sustainability benefits (see below for details).
 In comparison,95% of US cattle are raised for the first part of their lives on pasture and then fattened on grain in feedlots.
 Savvy folks looking for the benefits of grass-fed meat know to look for "100% grass-fed" or "grass-finished" rather than "pastured" beef.
 As Consumer Reports writes, "'pasture-raised' has no rules, no formal definition, no regulation, and therefore no enforcement behind it.
 And just like 'free range,' a term which likely started out as a legitimate claim and now has come to mean very little, 'pasture-raised' may be on the verge of mass appeal—and the eventual dilution that comes with it."